 A: While the toothbrush is water resistant, it is advisable not to use it in a shower or bathtub.

 Q: Is this toothbrush travel friendly?

 A: Yes, it is easy and convenient to carry along with you on trips.
-There is a travel case included in the package.
+And as you’ll haPhilips Sonicare ProtectiveClean 4100 reviewyou get a travel case in the package.

 Q: Is it easy to operate the Sonicare Protective Clean?

 A: It’s simple to turn the ProtectiveClean on and off.
 All you have to do is press the button on the front of your handle.